Mayu Iwatani: New Japan Pro-Wrestling (2020–2025)

 On January 4, 2020, Iwatani along with Arisa Hoshiki, Giulia and Hana Kimura made their debut in New Japan Pro-Wrestling at Wrestle Kingdom 14 in Tokyo Dome in a special Stardom tag team exhibition match.
 Iwatani continued to work in these kinds of matches, making her next appearance at Wrestle Kingdom 15 on January 5, 2021, where she teamed up with Tam Nakano and fell short to Donna Del Mondo's Syuri and Giulia.
 At Wrestle Kingdom 16 on January 5, 2022, she teamed up with Starlight Kid and fell short to Tam Nakano and Saya Kamitani.
 On October 28, 2022, at Rumble on 44th Street, Iwatani successfully defended the SWA World Championship against KiLynn King, being the first to defend a Stardom title in NJPW.
 On January 4, 2025, at Wrestle Kingdom 19, Iwatani successfully defended the IWGP Women's Championship against AZM.

 Dream Star Fighting Marigold (2025–present)

 On May 1, 2025, it was announced that Iwatani has signed with Dream Star Fighting Marigold at a press conference.
 On May 4 at Rising Spirit, Iwatani made her debut for the promotion, defeating Nanae Takahashi.
-On May 24, Iwatani defeated Victoria Yuzuki to win the Marigold Super Fly Championship.
+On May 24, Iwatani defeated Victoria Yuzuki to win the Marigold Super Fly Championship at Shine Forever.

+On October 26, 2025, Iwatani faced her former Stardom rival and partner IYO SKY (formerly Io Shirai) in the main event of Grand Destiny, in a losing effort.

-Pro Wrestling Noah (2025–present)
+Pro Wrestling Noah (2025–2026)

 On May 26, 2025, Iwatani made her Pro Wrestling Noah debut as she teamed up with the GHC Women's Champion Kouki Amarei to defeat Great Sakuya and Sadie Gibbs.

+On January 3, 2026, Iwatani defeated Takumi Iroha to win the GHC Women's Championship at First Dream.
+This made Iwatani the first woman to win both of the IWGP and GHC Women's Championships.
+On January 24, Iwatani would make her first successful defense against Utami Hayashishita.